pscl4rke/ephemerun/README.md

 * Many tools can make use of a cache, but anything that gets cached is thrown away by Ephemerun.
 I do not have a strategy for handling that at the moment.

+* More generally we could do with developing and documenting a strategy for one Makefile recipe to build a reusable image and then different recipes using it for different purposes.
+Presumably ephemerun wouldn't be used for the building.

 ## Licence